-So I would like to start by letting you know a little bit more ABOUT ME.
+I am no chef and I would like to start by letting you know a little bit about me.
 I am an avid baker and risk taker in the kitchen.
-I say that with a little snicker because I have been known to make some real masterpieces and am also known to have dumped an entire batch of something in the garbage because I tried a few too many spices in the same dish.
+I have been known to make some real masterpieces and am also known to have dumped an entire batch of something in the garbage because I tried a few too many spices in the same dish.

-Hopefully you have had a chance to read my 'Which Flour is best for your recipe' HUB Page wherein I expressed my true LOVE for baking breads and bagels.
+Hopefully you have had a chance to read my 'Which Flour is best for your recipe' wherein I expressed my true love for baking breads and bagels.
 Why you ask?
 I have no idea!
-It may be because it was a challenge that I was able to conquer or it might just be the satisfaction that I don't have to go to the store or bakery to get my bread or bagels, or it could be the surprised look or that attention grabber when I say, "Oh I make all my own breads".
-(With a snooty little tone, lol) Whatever the reason, I just love it.
+It may be because it was a challenge that I was able to conquer.
+Or it might just be the satisfaction that I don't have to go to the store or bakery to get my bread or bagels.
+Or it could be the surprised look or that attention grabber when I say, "Oh I make all my own breads".
+Whatever the reason, I just love it.

 I have been improving and tweaking my bagel recipe for a very long time now.
 This recipe is the one that I think is the easiest with the fewest ingredients.
-I am going to share it with you along with visual, step-by-step instructions.
+I am going to share it with you along with a visual of the step-by-step instructions.

 - 2 teaspoons active dry yeast